 Next, we’ll use some free websites like

-to brainstorm some keyword ideas.
+To brainstorm some keyword ideas.
 You’ll be using the autocomplete feature in the searches of these websites.
-This will help you discover ideas that people are actually searching for on those websites.
+This will help you discover ideas that people are searching for on those websites.

 Only concern yourself with keywords that relate to the end goal you have in mind.
 If you are selling a product, don’t use ones that offer freebies, unless you offer a free sample or a free trial.
 Try to only gather up a list of those ideas that relate to what you plan to do with these keywords.